$1,955,025Average Value$1,011Average Price per Sq Ft4Homes For Sale

 View GreatSchools Rating Methodology

-One of a kind residence with two income units for additional income or family compound.
+One of a kind residence with a spectacular owners residence two income units for additional income or create a wonderful family compound.
 Each unit has sweeping views.
-Main home (1703 Funston) is a 2,458 sq ft, 3 bedroom 3 1/2 bath residence with hardwood floors throughout which were just refinished.
+Owners home (1703) is a 2,458 sq ft, 3 bedroom 3 1/2 bath residence with hardwood floors throughout which were just refinished.
 Two of the bedrooms are en-suite while the third bedroom has a gas log set fireplace.
-The dining room has French doors to a patio for easy
+The dining room

 353 Rivera Street, San Francisco - Rare build-ready opportunity!
 Fully vacant and gutted to the studs, this property has cleared all red tags and comes with approved plans for a 2,674 sq. ft. two-story home plus a 1,357 sq. ft. roof deck.
 From the upper level, enjoy partial ocean views, while the groundwork has already been completed with updated electrical, plumbing, and compliance with